MicahElliott/captain/README.md

 > dependency-free shell script to download.
 Suited for sharing across a team,
 > extensible for individuals.
 Supports all
 > [common git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)
 > (and probably more)!
-Works with Linux, MacOS, BSDs, probably WSL.
+Works with Linux, MacOS, BSDs, WSL.
 > Language-agnostic — no npm, ruby, yaml or any such thing to wrestle with.

 ```text